Where to Buy Stamps Near Me: 53 Places to Buy Stamps

 Other Places to Buy Postage Stamps

-If you’re still asking, “where can I buy stamps near me?” there are a few more places, but they aren’t considered approved vendors by the United States Postal Services.
+There are other places to buy stamps, but they aren’t considered approved vendors by the United States Postal Services.

 That just means you aren’t guaranteed to find what you need, so call first before heading over.

 48. Piggly Wiggly

 51. Shop ‘n Save

 52. Stop & Shop

 The price of a book of stamps can change from one time to the next.
 As of January 27, 2019, the cost to mail a First-Class letter rose from $0.50 to $0.55.
 Today, you need one, 55 cent stamp to mail a letter.